UnacceptableBehaviour/algorithms/README.tex.md

 Perfect		All layers have all their nodes
 Balanced	Usually refers to weight height balance leaf depths differ by no more than 1 (can also be weight balanced)

-ADT - Abstract Data Type
+ADT - Abstract Data Type (interface definition, methods & properties)
+DS - Data Structure (actual implementation of the ADT)
 RI - representation invariant

 Note for array of **any** size tree: element A[n/2+1 . . n] are ALL leaves!